 April 1978 – The name of the Society’s regular work days changed to field days.
-This name has endured ever since.
+This name continued to be used until 2019.

 1978 – The Society mounted the shaft of the old windmill on a plinth in its original position on Sullington Warren.